Arsen Cebrzyński: History

-After the fall of Poland, he had evacuated via Romania to France, where he joined the Groupe de Chasse II/6 of the French Air Force, becoming the leader of Frontal Group Ce, equipped with Bloch MB.150 fighter aircraft.
-He participated in the Battle of France, during which, he had destroyed 1 and 5/6 of the plane.
-On 5 June 1940, he had destroyed one Heinkel He 111, and shared another shot down of the same model with Zdzisław Henneberg.
-On 15 June, together with 2 other pilots, he had destroyed the Henschel Hs 126 plane.
+Following the capitulation of Poland, Cebrzyński traveled via Romania to France, where he served the Polish Air Force of the government-in-exile.
+He became the leader of the Frontal Group Ce, a unit formed predominantly of Polish officers, subsiding to the 2/6 Fighter Squadron of the French Air Force.
+It was equipped with the Bloch MB.150 fighter aircraft.
+It participated in the Battle of France, during which, Cebrzyński shot down 1 plane and was credited with 5/6 of a destruction of another one.
+On 5 June 1940, he shot down a Heinkel He 111 medium bomber, and shared half of the credit for the destruction another airplane of the same model with Zdzisław Henneberg.
+On 15 June, together with two other pilots, he shot down a Henschel Hs 126 reconnaissance aircraft.

-After the fall of France, he had evacuated to the United Kingdom via Oran, French Algeria, and arrived in England on 7 July 1940.
-He got assigned to the No. 303 Squadron of the Royal Air Force, arriving in Northolt on 21 August 1940.
-He had his first combat flight for the squadron on 11 September 1940, during which, he had piloted Hawker Hurricane no. V6667/RF-K. The squadron took off from the airbase around 15:30 to intercept the enemy formations over the Horsham area.
-During the flight, he probably had destroyed the Dornier Do 17 bomber.
-Later, his plane got badly damaged during the fight, and he himself got badly wounded, and around 16:15, his plane had crashed at the Hitchens Farm in Pembury, England.
-His body was found near his crashed plane, probably falling from the machine, before it touched the ground.
-He was buried at the Northwood Cemetery, London.
+Shortly before the capitulation France, the unit, including Cebrzyński, was evacuated to the United Kingdom via Oran in French Algeria, arriving in England on 7 July 1940.
+He was assigned to the No. 303 Squadron of the Royal Air Force, with the rank of a flying officer, arriving in Northolt on 21 August 1940.
+Cebrzyński took part in his first aerial battle in the United Kingdom on 11 September 1940, during which, he piloted a Hawker Hurricane fighter aircraft.
+The squadron took off from the airbase around 15:30 to intercept the enemy formations over the Horsham area.
+During the fight, he probably destroyed a Dornier Do 17 light bomber.
+Cebrzyński died during the air battle, with his aircarft being shot down, and him suffering severe wounds.
+He was 28 years old.
+Around 16:15, his plane crashed at the Hitchens Farm in the village of Pembury, England.
+His body was found lying near the aircraft, probably falling out prior to the collision with the ground.
+He was buried at the Northwood Cemetery in the town of Northwood, which is now part of Greater London, within the borough of Hillingdon.